DMTF/Redfish-Tools/json-to-openapi-converter/README.md

 ## Configuration

+To configure the generated OpenAPI files, you define configuration keys in a configuration file.
+To specify the configuration file, use the [`--config` command-line argument](#usage "#usage").

 Sample configuration file: [`dmtf-config.json`](dmtf-config.json#L1 "dmtf-config.json#L1")

 The configuration file is a JSON file that contains the following keys at the root of the object: